EFHDev/Kestrels-Keycard-Revamp/README.md

 Made by Kes for no good reason

 Installation:
-Extract to a new folder on the desktop, delete README.txt, drag and drop db, and user into main folder (Where server.exe is) Click "Ok" when asked to overwrite items
+Extract to a new folder on the desktop, delete README.txt, drag and drop db, and user into main server folder (Where server.exe is)
+Click "Ok" when asked to overwrite items

 Changes: